|

 Melbourne is a highly walkable city, and with easy access to plenty of parks and the Yarra River, there are always plenty of places to walk your dog.
 If you’re travelling further out and across the city, you’re in a rush, or the weather is bad, walking isn’t always an option, and for those who don’t have a car, public transport is your only option.
-Melbourne is well connected, with trains, trams and buses, however, understanding the rules around taking your pet on public transport or taking your pet with you for the first time can be challenging.

 |